24thsaint/Proxor-Solutions-ExamStudyV6/README.md

  - Exps-have-numbers-ss
  - Write-html-csv

-I am still unclear with these tasks:
+I am still unclear on how to rate these tasks:
  - Flexible-read-display-csv
  - Number-display-ss
-    - Solution still buggy at some values like 1234567.45, you may issue a fix if you solved this.
+    - Solution still buggy at some values like "1234567.45".
+You may issue a fix if you solved this.

 ---